geoCrock/Pizza/README.md

 The project for study Django.

+It will be like a real website that sells pizza.

 At the moment you can add goods(add image, name, price, description) to the site, add categories, registrate your own account.
 Also there is an admin panel from django admin.